tdwg/website/conferences/2026/tshirt/index.md

 ## Conference T-Shirt

 Conference T-shirts, with our awesome "Gymimir Standardsen" logo, are available in two styles, Unisex and Ladies, and two colors, bottle green and white.
 They can be purchased for $25 USD by anyone attending the conference in-person, as an add-on to registration.
-Your T-shirt will be available at the registration desk.
+Your T-shirt order can be picked up at the registration desk.

 **Orders must be placed before 1 September, 2026.**